Arsh-2811/Git-from-scratch-cpp/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(You need to create this file and choose a license)*
+This project is licensed under the MIT License